a fee-based online consultation clinic for Obstetrics & Gynecology

-The second stage of labor starts at the end of the first stage when the cervix is fully dilated to 10 cm.
+The second stage of labor starts at the end of the first stage when the cervix is about 3-4 cm dilated.
 This stage is characterized by some specific dynamics in both the mother and the baby.

 Retractions mean that the uterine muscles become somewhat shorter after every contraction as the baby descends into the pelvic cavity of the mother.
 They do not regain their original length even after the contraction is over and the muscles relax.